bios62/notechws/labs/ords.md

 ![ORDS Screen](../images/ords19.jpg)

-Creating the kmh REST API with POST the kmh API ipdates the current_speed table, not the logdata table
+Creating the kmh REST API with POST the kmh API updates the current_speed table, not the logdata table
  Repeat the steps and add REST API KMH, click create template

 ![ORDS Screen](../images/ords20.jpg)